A functional connectome containing 200,000 cells, 75,000 neurons with physiology, and 523 million synapses.

 You can use this dataset to explore the morphology and connectivity of a very diverse variety of excitatory, inhibitory, and non-neuronal cell types throughout the volume.

 Click these links for example cells:bipolar cells, basket cells, a chandelier cell, martinotti cells, a layer 5 thick tufted, a layer 5 NP cell, layer 4 cells, layer 2/3 cells, blood vessels, astrocytes, microglia.
-For programmatic access of more systematic cell type information released thus far, explore MICrONS Binder.
+For programmatic access of more systematic cell type information released thus far, explore MICrONS Tutorials.

 MicronsReleaseImagery-07.png